Two ways views show up

 Action buttons

 Every view can have buttons that do real work.
 Click “Send follow-up” on a row in your sales view, the colleague drafts the email.
 Click “Open ticket” on an alert, it goes to Linear.
 Click “Refresh data”, the view re-pulls from the source.
-Buttons can either run a tool directly (send the email now), or kick off a side conversation (let the colleague think about how to draft the email first, then send).Where to next
+Buttons can run a tool directly — send the email now.
+Or they can kick off a side conversation, where the colleague thinks about how to draft the email first, then sends.Where to next

 See examples